ALLIED GROUNDS · BG 2023 Project · Text Series, Conference, and More · Current: Invitation to Public Talks · Call for Papers Still Open

 Theme

-With annual projects such as “Water Knowledge” (2009), “More World” (2019), and “After Extractivism” (2022), the BG began to explore various questions of political ecology, linking issues of environmental pollution, resource commodification, and climate collapse to the toxically intertwined and mutually fueling economic and ecological crises caused by imperialism and capitalism.
+The BG began to explore critical questions of political ecology with annual projects such as “Water Knowledge” (2009), “More World” (2019), and “After Extractivism” (2022), linking issues of environmental pollution, resource commodification, and climate collapse to the intertwined social and economic crises caused by colonialism, imperialism, and capitalism.
+“Allied Grounds” – the BG 2023 project – expanded on this research by tackling the ecological dimension of work and the means of (re-)production as the means of climate (re-)production.

 Exploration